 Even when I was more strict about this, there were still certain brands I loved that never had a budget, yet were happy to send product.
 Since those were products I would’ve actually spent money on anyway, I was fine to move forward with the trade because of my love for the brand and the fact that I’d at least save a little money on my grocery bill.

 Another example of this was with a yoga studio here in Atlanta where I was regularly going to hot yoga (before I got pregnant).
-This was something I was happily paying money for each month, but I also wanted to do a story on Root + Revel about yoga.
+This was something I was happily paying money for each month, but I also wanted to do a story on my old blog about yoga.

-So, I reached out to them and they gave me a 6-month unlimited pass in exchange for this post on Yoga Inspiration: 5 Ways Yoga Changed My Life (and Could Change Yours, Too!).
+So, I reached out to them and they gave me a 6-month unlimited pass in exchange for writing a blog post about them.
 While I didn’t get paid directly for it, in a sense I did because that’s $125/month that I would’ve spent out of pocket.

 What’s important here is that we’re only working with brands we believe in and that fit our mission of organic, non-toxic and eco-friendly AND we never guarantee coverage as it’s not really a pay-for-play strategy.
 Rather, we would only accept free product from brands we’re pretty sure would be a fit and then we only recommend those brands we truly love.